smorin/vagrant-flow/README.md

 Vagrant Plugin allows for a better ansible flow also generates ansible inventory files, and runs playbooks

 ## Installation

+`vagrant plugin install vagrant-flow`

+Below is how to install as a regular gem which won't work

 Add this line to your application's Gemfile: